 Union leader urges Health Secretary ‘not to be disrespectful’ to striking nurses

-Royal College of Nursing (RCN) general secretary Pat Cullen made the comment after Mr Barclay described the strike as ‘disrespectful’.
+Royal College of Nursing general secretary Pat Cullen made the comment after Steve Barclay described the strike as ‘disrespectful’.

 Union leader Pat Cullen has urged Health Secretary Steve Barclay “not to be disrespectful” to nurses amid their “biggest strike yet” over the bank holiday.